Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

 Table \ref{tab:ball} then shows the relative error (defined by \eqref{eq:rel_error}) for increasing $k$ for $ \Rimp =2, 4, 8$.
-These results were computed with $p=2$ and now $\hFEM= (2\pi/5) k^{-1-1/4}$; the change in $h$ compared to that used in Figure \ref{fig:ball} is so that the linear systems do not get too large (when $k=160$ and $ \Rimp =2$, the number of degrees of freedom in the PML system is $14.1 \times 10^6$).
-Even so the $k=160$ run for $ \Rimp =4$ failed to complete.

 The errors in Table \ref{tab:ball} are constant for $ \Rimp $ fixed as $k$ increases, in agreement with Theorems \ref{th:quant_new}/\ref{th:quant}.
-The limiting value of the error as $k\tendi$ for $ \Rimp =4$ is approximately five times smaller than the limiting value for $ \Rimp =2$.
-Since $\morderzero=1$, the factor $R^{-2\morderzero}= R^{-2}$ in the bound \eqref{eq:mainbound} means that we expect the error for $R=4$ to be four times smaller than that for $R=2$, at least when $k\geq k_0(R)$ (with $k_0(R)$ the unspecified constant in Theorems \ref{th:quant_new}/\ref{th:quant}). \end{experiment}
+The errors for $\Rimp=4$ are roughly 4 to 4.5 times smaller than the errors for $\Rimp=2$, and the errors for $\Rimp=8$ are roughly 4 times smaller than the errors for $\Rimp=4$.
+Since $\morderzero=1$, the factor $R^{-2\morderzero}= R^{-2}$ in the bound \eqref{eq:mainbound} means that we expect the error for $R=4$ to be 4 times smaller than that for $R=2$, and the error for $R=8$ to be 4 times smaller than that for $R=4$, at least when $k\geq k_0(R)$ (with $k_0(R)$ the unspecified constant in Theorems \ref{th:quant_new}/\ref{th:quant}). \end{experiment}

 \begin{experiment}[Scattering by a butterfly-shaped obstacle, verifying Theorems \ref{th:quant_new}/\ref{th:quant}] We choose $\Gamma_D$ to be the curve defined in polar coordinates by \beqs \Gamma_D :=\Big\{ (r,\theta)\, :\, r=(0.3+\sin^2(\theta))(1.4 \cos(2\theta)+1.5), \theta\in [0,2\pi)\, \Big\} \eeqs $ \Rimp =2$, and $R_\PML = 2+0.5$.
 We consider the two different incident plane waves corresponding to $a = (\cos(7\pi/16), \sin(7\pi/16))$ and $a = (\cos(\pi/16), \sin(\pi/16))$.